Scott-28/Rotary_Phone_Timer/README.md

 5) To shut the ringer off, pick up and then hang up the headset.

 6) If you want to add time to the timer on the fly, you can dial in a number either while the countdown is in progress or when the ringer is going off.
 Time will always input as minutes when you do this.

+### Notes
+* The 70VAC 20Hz signal for the ringer causes a lot of noise!
+When it turns on, it can cause false signals in the arduino and cause the display to go blank or the handset switch interrupt to falsely trigger.
+   * To combat this, a filtering capacitor was added to the handset switch which solves the noise causing the handset interrupt to falsely trigger.
+   * If the noise causes the display to go blank, it is reset almost immediately since the display is constantly updated, so it's almost unperceivable.
+   * If I were to redo this project, I would opt for shielded wiring for all the Arduino IO.

+*  You'll notice the schematic has 2 grounds labeled (GND1 & GND2); the filtering capacitor MUST be grounded to GND1 (7.5VDC arduino power side) or else the partial isolation through the DC-DC converter will effect how well the capacitor does it's job at blocking noise.

+*  The original network box inside the phone was completey removed, it's not needed anymore since the arduino now acts as the brains.

 ## Required Components